Virgin Media 200Mb broadband review

 And here's a rundown of some of the main Virgin Media packages available with their new up to 200Mb "Vivid" broadband:

-At first glance prices do look high - with broadband plus weekend calls and line rental costing around twice as much as with the UK's cheapest up to 17Mb ADSL packages (including line rental).
+At first glance prices do look high - with broadband plus weekend calls and line rental costing almost twice as much as the UK's cheapest up to 17Mb ADSL packages (including line rental).

-People with Virgin's slowest broadband - 50Mb - wanting to upgrade also face a jump in their bill of £13 a month.
+People with Virgin's slowest broadband - 50Mb - wanting to upgrade also face a jump in their bill of £13 a month, or £18 extra if they want the Gamer version of the package, which is completely unlimited.

 On the other hand, Virgin's 200Mb broadband with weekend calls is only a couple of pounds a month more expensive than the closest competitor - BT's Infinity 2 service, which offers speeds of up to 76Mb along with evening and weekend calls - so the price isn't actually that high compared to similar services.